-- All covers and doors must be kept closed during operation. - To reduce the hazards for people or equipment, the user must include in the machine design measures that restrict the consequences of a malfunction or failure of the drive (increased motor speed or sudden standstill of motor).
-These measures include: - Other independent devices for monitoring safety-related variables (speed, travel, end positions etc.). - Electrical or non-electrical system-wide measures (electrical or mechanical interlocks). - Never touch live parts or cable connections of the frequency inverter after it has been disconnected from the power supply.
-Due to the charge in the capacitors, these parts may still be live after disconnection.
-Fit appropriate warning signs.
+- All shrouds and doors must be kept closed during operation. - In order to reduce hazards to persons or equipment, the user must include in the machine design measures that restrict the consequences of a malfunction or failure of the drive (increased motor speed or sudden standstill of motor).
+These measures include: - Other independent devices for monitoring safety-related variables (speed, travel, end positions etc.). - Electrical or non-electrical system related measures (interlocks or mechanical interlocks). - Live parts or cable connections of the frequency inverter must not be touched after it has been disconnected from the power supply due to the charge in capacitors.
+Appropriate warning signs must be provided.